We may earn money or products from the companies mentioned in this post.

-During my late teens, doctors said the best place for my great grandmother was a skilled nursing facility.
+During my late teens, doctors insisted the best place for my great grandmother was a skilled nursing facility.
 I watched the staff place my great-grandmother at one of those U-shaped tables, alone and facing the wall to eat her meals.
-Oh, and I couldn’t dare sit with her, lest the state swoop in and issue a citation for breaking the nursing-home-dining-room-force-field (or so I’d been told).
+Oh, and I couldn’t dare sit with her, lest the state health department swoop in and issue a citation for breaking the nursing-home-dining-room-force-field (or so I’d been told).
 I learned that regulations, or more so how they were interpreted, defied common sense and basic human decency.

 Doctor knows best

 My first daughter was born, and it was hard.
 Not the kind of typical-new-parent hard, but the kind of hard that makes you think something is just wrong.
 4 hours of pure screaming every time she ate.
 Not sleeping, EVER.
 Screaming and writhing with every diaper change.
 Speech that came and subsequently went.
 Pediatricians and specialists insistent the root cause was just ‘colic’ and she’d grow out of it.
-(Spoiler: She is now 12 and amazingly autistic) I felt like an over-reactive new mom.
+(Spoiler: She is now a teen and amazingly autistic) I felt like an over-reactive new mom.